Ali Salama

 Ali Salama (عَلِيّ سَلَامَة; born September 18, 1987) is a Libyan footballer, currently playing for Al-Nasr Benghazi in the Libyan Premier League.
 At 6'1, he plays as a sweeper or centre-back.
 He is known for his aggressive style of play, and he is regarded as the best defender in Libya and one of the best in Africa.
 His skills are based on superb reading of the game, precise tackling, and good aerial ability.
-He captained his national team to glory in the 2014 African Nations Championship.
+He captained his national team to victory in the 2014 African Nations Championship.